Got a minute (and an internet connection)? Want to double the readership of your science?

 At it’s most simple, ‘open access’ is the idea that anyone should be able to read and reuse scholarly works free of charge.

 The open access debate is sometimes framed as an all-or-nothing, take it or leave it kind of deal.
 But those in favour of OA are not necessarily in favour of forking out huge APC’s to OA or Hybrid publishers.
-Likewise, those with concerns about OA are not necessarily happy for big traditional publishers to make significant profit margins by restricting access to taxpayer-funded research.
+Likewise, those with concerns about OA are not necessarily happy with big publishers making massive profit margins by paywalling taxpayer-funded research.

 But rather than arguing for one business model or another (a task I’m vastly under-qualified to do), I simply want to remind researchers that in the mean time, we can make all of our work openly accessible entirely for free (for both authors and readers), with minimal effort, all while publishing in whatever journal we want.